All Episodes

 Mike Pence is the best communicator in Congress and among the most committed.

-So uh he endorsed the Pence.
+So he endorsed Pence.

 We will see what happens because the establishment, of course, is Bonner and Blunt.

-In the meantime, George Bush is taking the tact that, well, uh I'm the president, so here's what I want.
+In the meantime, George Bush is taking the tact that, well, I'm the president, so here's what I want.

 And what a stab in the back.